 These all have followed the last round of redundancies, which took place in December.

 A source familiar with the matter told Wareable that many of these positions have not been replaced, which is what's most concerning here, especially as all of these employees left around the same time.
 Our source further added that sales of the TomTom Bandit were also poor, and resulted in development of a planned Bandit 2 being shelved.
 Another shame, as we really liked TomTom's first action camera.

 Speaking to Wareable, Gap Intelligence market analyst Jackson Somes said that TomTom's most recent releases, the Adventurer and Touch, had never made it to the US retail channel.
-"This is usually a sign of struggling consumer demand when merchants rely on a brand's older products and refuse to carry the latest generation," they said.
+"This is usually a sign of struggling consumer demand when merchants rely on a brand's older products and refuse to carry the latest generation," he said.

 If TomTom is really quitting wearables it'll be a huge shame.
 We've watched the company evolve into one of the big players (even if that's sadly not reflected in recent sales), with some mighty impressive fitness and sports devices.
 If it is end of the road, we hope at the very least someone smart will swoop in and buy the Sports business.
 We've asked TomTom for comment but have not received anything at time of publication; we'll update if we hear anything.